omar1405/Parameterized-1-bit-adder/README.md

 - 1xMakefile:
   - has several targets.
-    including ones that run ModelSim (v19.1).
+  - including ones that run ModelSim (v19.1).
     This could be edited via editing the definition of Enviro.
-Vari. 'vsim' inside the Makefile.
+Vari. 'vsim' inside the Makefile: vsim:= /home/omarvm/intelFPGA/<version>/modelsim_ase/bin/vsim

 - 2x.do file:
   - all.do           :